False vacuum decay rates, more precisely: Quantum-corrected bounce and radiative corrections to the decay rate

-where $G(x,y;\varphi)$ is the Green's function to the operator $\M[\varphi]$ and a prime on $\M$ denotes the derivative with respect to the field.
-In this case, one needs to calculate the Green's function $G(x,y;\varphi^{(0)}_{b})$ and take the coincident limit $x=y$.

-Below, we use the Gel'fand-Yaglom method to compute the functional determinant $D[\varphi]$ as well as its functional derivative.
+In the following, we use the Gel'fand-Yaglom method to compute the functional determinant $D[\varphi]$ as well as its functional derivative.

-\section{Functional determinants for an \texorpdfstring{$O(D)$}{TEXT} background and the Gel'fand-Yaglom method}
+\section{Functional determinants for an \texorpdfstring{$O(4)$}{TEXT} background and the Gel'fand-Yaglom method}

 The powerful Gel'fand-Yaglom method~\cite{Gelfand:1959nq} is widely employed in calculations for tunneling in theoretical as well as phenomenological studies, see e.g. Refs.~\cite{Isidori:2001bm,Dunne:2005rt,Andreassen:2017rzq,Chigusa:2017dux,Ai:2019fri,Guada:2020ihz,Ivanov:2022osf}.
-It is used in BubbleDet~\cite{Ekstedt:2023sqc}, a Python package that aims to compute functional determinants released recently.
+It is used in BubbleDet~\cite{Ekstedt:2023sqc}, a recent Python package that aims to compute functional determinants.